 - Demonstrate any innovations you made were the result of planned R&D work and not an accidental discovery.

-Maximising your R&D tax credit claim
+Improving the quality of your R&D tax credit claim with better record keeping

 The benefit of good record-keeping is a better-quality claim.
 This often means more qualifying expenditure can be identified, whilst reducing the chance of HMRC querying your submission or opening an enquiry.